MykhayloHnatyuk/sdk-plugins/sdk-titanium/mobile/ios/documentation/index.md

 #### Other Events

-You can track other events in your app dynamically by calling “trackAction”.
-The “trackAction” method is intended for tracking any user actions.
+You can track other events in your app dynamically by calling "trackAction".
+The "trackAction" method is intended for tracking any user actions.
 This method allows you to define the event name.

-To dynamically track an event, replace “eventIdOrName” with the name of the event you want to track.
+To dynamically track an event, replace "eventIdOrName" with the name of the event you want to track.
 The tracking engine will then look up the event by the name.
-If an event with the defined name doesn’t exist, the tracking engine will automatically create an event for you with that name.
+If an event with the defined name doesn't exist, the tracking engine will automatically create an event for you with that name.
 An Event Name has to be alphanumeric.

 You can find these events in platform by viewing Reports->Logs->Event Logs.